-Rural Residential (RR): The county's existing residential zoning districts identify allowed land uses similar to what is recommended in RR, but the existing minimum lot sizes (with the exception of RR-3) could result in much higher overall densities than the 1 unit per 5 acre to 1 unit per 10 acre range generally recommended in town plans.
+Rural Residential (RR): The county's existing residential zoning districts identify allowed land uses similar to what is recommended in RR, but the existing minimum lot sizes (with the exception of RR-3) could result in much higher overall densities than the one unit per five acres to one unit per 10 acre range generally recommended in town plans.
 Density based zoning provisions need to be established to implement the RR classification.
 Zoning districts that incorporate the following maximum development densities and minimum lot sizes will address the majority of town plans with respect to the use of RR:

 - One unit per 10 acre density

-- One unit per 5 acre density
+- One unit per five acre density

 - One acre minimum lot size

 - Smaller lots allowed with cluster or conservation land division design